bansal19/daylight-data/README.md

 # What

-This is a repo that allows us to visualise all the relevant stakeholders that are involved when it comes to getting a permit for a solar project developer.
+This is a repo that allows us to visualise all the relevant stakeholders that are involved in getting a permit for a solar/wind/energy project developer.

 # How